In addition to our behavioural consultation service, we also offer 'Reactive Dog' courses for those dogs that have issues around other dogs.

 A referral from your vet is required to join this course - this helps us rule out underlying medical issues as a cause of your dogs aggression.

 The course cost is £95.
-There are a maximum of 4 places on each course, so book in advance to avoid disappointment.
+There are a maximum of 4 places on each course, and vet referral is required, so please book in advance to avoid disappointment.
 Please note this course is held outdoors.

 After the course you will be invited to join our reactive dog graduates group on Facebook, this allows you to meet up with other owners and their reactive dogs on walks to help with your dogs progress.
 Via this group you can access further training sessions and our RD agility group.

-Now taking bookings for our next courses starting August 16th at 2pm and September 13th at 2pm
+Now taking bookings for our next course starting Sunday January 17th at 1.30pm

 Please note, covid-19 has meant some small changes to the class, including our instructors not being able to handle your dog.